jbcoe/polymorphic_value/draft.md

 Static analysis tools can be written to find cases where static and dynamic types for pointers passed in to `polymorphic_value` constructors are not provably identical.

+If the user has not supplied a custom copier or deleter, an exception `bad_polymorphic_value_construction` is thrown from the pointer-constructor if the dynamic and static types of the pointer argument do not agree.
+In cases where the user has supplied a custom copier or deleter it is assumed that they will do so to avoid slicing and incomplete destruction: a class heirarchy with a custom `Clone` method and virtual desctructor would make use of `Clone` in a user-supplied copier.

 ## Empty state
 `polymorphic_value` presents an empty state as it is desirable for it to be